 What shampoo should I use on my Labrador?

 It’s important that the shampoo doesn’t irritate their skin and kills bacteria!
 Choose an antibacterial shampoo with deodorizing properties.

 How can I prevent my Labrador from smelling?

-There are quite a few things you can do to prevent your Labrador from smelling!
-Ensure that they get enough exercise, give them a healthy diet, make time for regular veterinary check-ups, brush their teeth, and bathe them regularly.
+You can do quite a few things to prevent your Labrador from smelling!
+Ensure that they get enough exercise, have a healthy diet, make time for regular veterinary check-ups, brush their teeth, and bathe them regularly.

 Yes.
-Labradors are susceptible to all sorts of health problems like arthritis, obesity, and cancer.
+Labradors are susceptible to health problems like arthritis, obesity, and cancer.
 Schedule regular check-ups with your vet!